radixdlt/Ignition/README.md

 2. Manual - Automating such tests might be difficult and running them manually is error-prone and inconvenient as these tests should ideally run in CI on each push.
 3. Degree of Control - Tests sometimes require a larger degree of control over the environment to effectively test.
 As an example, many of the Ignition tests for opening and closing positions push the time forward after opening a position.
 This certainly can not be done on mainnet or any test network for that matter which makes testing more difficult.

 Therefore, the simple approach of publishing and bootstrapping Ignition to mainnet and then making several transactions that test it can not be done.
 For this, Ignition uses an innovative approach to tests called "stateful tests" which allows Ignition to be tested against mainnet state without making any transactions to mainnet and without costing anything.
-In simple terms, Ignition's approach to stateful testing gives the test a `TestRunner` that has mainnet state in full.
-It follows the following logic: since the node has a substate database and since the `TestRunner` can be configured to run against any substate database then we can have a `TestRunner` running against the database of mainnet.
+In simple terms, Ignition's approach to stateful testing gives the test a `LedgerSimulator` that has mainnet state in full.
+It follows the following logic: since the node has a substate database and since the `LedgerSimulator` can be configured to run against any substate database then we can have a `LedgerSimulator` running against the database of mainnet.
 To be explicitly clear, this approach requires a running node with a fully synced database.

-Ignition also ensures that the node's database does not get corrupted by all of the database commits that the `TestRunner` will perform by using a `SubstateDatabaseOverlay` which is a database wrapper that provides an overlay that all writes and deletes go to and that reads are preferred from.
-This means that the database does not need to be mutated or written to at all when used with the `TestRunner` and will not be corrupted, all the data will be written to the in-memory overlay.
+Ignition also ensures that the node's database does not get corrupted by all of the database commits that the `LedgerSimulator` will perform by using a `SubstateDatabaseOverlay` which is a database wrapper that provides an overlay that all writes and deletes go to and that reads are preferred from.
+This means that the database does not need to be mutated or written to at all when used with the `LedgerSimulator` and will not be corrupted, all the data will be written to the in-memory overlay.

 This approach to testing proved to be useful in many ideas, but especially in ensuring that all Ignition positions can be opened and closed within the allowed fee limit.
 Testing this on local pools did not show any issues but this issue showed itself in stateful tests where the pools are not ideal.